 Plant trees for Portland Arbor Day.
 Tree canopy coverage citywide helps make Portland a healthier, greener place to live.
 Join the Arbor Day celebration at McCoy Park.
 Plant and care for trees and enjoy family friendly activities.
 October 14.

 Get free trees for your yard.
 This city of Portland is giving away 2000 trees this fall!
 Register for yours today.
 Trees must be planted inside the Portland city limits, limit 2 free trees per household.

-Skip the Parking Fee.
-October 11 is Metro Free Parks Day.
+Skip the parking fee.
+October 9 and 19 are Metro Free Parking Days.
 Enjoy free parking at Oxbow and Blue Lake regional parks, Broughton Beach, M. James Gleason Memorial Boat Ramp, and Chinook Landing Marine Park.

 Check out some awesome carved pumpkins.
 Beginning October 20, head out to West Linn on weekends for a kid-friendly Halloween display featuring 200 intricately carved pumpkins with music, fog, lasers, and UV glow lights.